reactjs/server-components-demo/README.md

 ### Interesting things to try

 - Expand note(s) by hovering over the note in the sidebar, and clicking the expand/collapse toggle.
-Next create or delete a note.
+Next, create or delete a note.
 What happens to the expanded notes?
 - Change a note's title while editing, and notice how editing an existing item animates in the sidebar.
 What happens if you edit a note in the middle of the list?
 - Search for any title.
 With the search text still in the search input, create a new note with a title matching the search text.
 What happens?
 - Search while on Slow 3G, observe the inline loading indicator.